 Scenic grandeur and echoes of the past

-Breathtaking views abound in the Highlands.
-From the regal charm of Royal Deeside, via the brooding majesty of Glen Coe, to the mysterious waters of sweeping Loch Ness, these are landscapes that inspire awe.
+Whether you explore on foot, by rail, or on a thrilling road trip, breathtaking views abound in the Scottish Highlands.
+From the regal charm of Royal Deeside to the brooding majesty of Glen Coe and the mysterious waters of sweeping Loch Ness, these are landscapes that inspire awe.
 The region is scattered with fairy-tale castles and the hiking is suitably glorious.
-Add the nooks of warm Highland hospitality found in classic rural pubs and romantic hotels, and you have an unforgettable corner of Scotland
+Add in the Highland hospitality found in classic rural pubs and romantic country hotels, and you're guaranteed to forge memories in this unforgettable corner of Scotland.

 14. Dublin, Ireland